For the computer user, Suburban Acres has 20 computers.

 There is one meeting room which holds 50 chairs.

 The walls of the library are accented with Kente and Adinkra fabrics and groupings of traditional carved masks and artifacts from several African countries.

-Suburban Acres Library is an After-School Homework Club.
+Suburban Acres Library is an After-School Homework Club location.
 The After-School Homework Club is provided with funding support through OK Serves AmeriCorps.

 Suburban Acres Library has introducted a new concept in library services to Tulsa County library users and are now one of three Seed Libraries in the city.
 There are seed packets available for check at these library service desks with a limit being 5 seeds per check out.
 Seed packets will rotate bi-annually to accomodate the season.
 Seed packets can be requested and routed to any library in the system for pick up.
 More information is available via the link below:

 As one of the most recognized buildings in the area, the Suburban Acres Library remains a premier neighborhood attraction for its residents.
 With just 4,200 square feet to house its collection and a 99-year lease with Tulsa Public Schools, the Suburban Acres Library opened its doors in 1963.
 Adjacent to the newly established McLain 7th Grade Center (previously Alcott Elementary School), the library is viewed as a safe place for neighborhood residents both young and old.
 The library became a hub for the neighborhood by serving its many families, schools, and businesses.
 In the early years of operation the Suburban Acres Library was one of the locations that was headquarters for the Bookmobile.
 Librarians at Suburban Acres Library include Helen Norvell, Juanita Bryden, Ina Lee Weathers Mullings, Beverly Hogan Joyce, Angeline Welch, Linda Bayley, Ruby Duckett, Marilou Marler, Mark Goetz, Ava Nurse, and Sherrie Wallace (current manager).